EzDzzIt/vsaarch64/README.md

 -(Not added to UTMTCE version of the patch yet) "var buffer" variable for text spacing increased in battle objs <br />

--Added some addityional palettes from SE Discord <br />
+-Added some additional palettes from SE Discord; the additional ones are pushed into the main palette array in the menu alarm script that runs after initial menu creation.  <br />

 ## *ToDo*